 Symptoms that are part of this condition include the following:

-- Inflammation inside the eye (uveitis) that may result in seeing halos
+- Inflammation inside the eye (uveitis) causing the patient to see halos

 - Sensitivity to bright lights (photophobia)

-- Eye injuries like edema, edema, bleeding, or retinal detachment
+- Eye injuries like retinal detachment can actually mask symptoms

 How to Know If You Have Glaucoma?

 It is very simple to diagnose glaucoma with the tests that are specifically designed for diagnostics.
 Your doctor will apply drops that numb your eye before the examination with a device called a tonometer, which measures eye pressure.

 If you have higher than usual eye pressure, the diagnosis is not glaucoma.
 It might be a symptom of ocular hypertension.
 Only if the doctor suspects that you may have a damaged optical nerve, it’s possible you may have glaucoma.
 To determine, the doctor will examine your side vision (peripheral vision) when the selected images (OCT) give the picture of your optic nerve.